 The Zeta Pi Chapter of Sigma Theta Tau International Honor Society of Nursing was chartered at The University of Texas School of Nursing at Houston in May 1981.
-There are over-500 chapters in collegiate schools of nursing in 85 countries around the globe.
+There are over-500 chapters in collegiate schools of nursing in more than 90 countries around the globe.
 The purposes of Sigma Theta Tau are to recognize the achievement of scholarship of superior quality, recognize the development of leadership qualities, foster high professional standards, encourage creative work, and strengthen commitment on the part of individuals to the ideals and purposes of the profession of nursing.
-The Zeta Pi Chapter of Sigma Theta Tau has no formal affiliation with The University of Texas System or The University of Texas School of Nursing at Houston.
+The Zeta Pi Chapter of Sigma Theta Tau has no formal affiliation with The University of Texas System or Cizik School of Nursing.